redtexts/texts/gorter_1918_world_revolution.md

 They divide the international proletariat and make its victory over Imperialism impossible.
-They are all, whether social-patriots, psuedo-Marxists [sic], or parties in neutral countries, playing the game of the German and English-American Imperialists, and of the international Capitalist classes, and Governments.
+They are all, whether social-patriots, pseudo-Marxists, or parties in neutral countries, playing the game of the German and English-American Imperialists, and of the international Capitalist classes, and Governments.